effectivemade/labs-office-elevator/tv-app/effecticeTV/README.md

 <img src="assets/message-in-story.png" title="Message in story">
 <img src="assets/message.png" title="Urgent message">

+## Photo slide show :sunrise

+You can display your corporate photos in this app.
+Photos are taken from the web, namely from [Synology photo](https://www.synology.com/en-global/dsm/feature/photos).
+You can group photos by albums, and show only the ones you need.
+You can also automate the process of adding photos to an album using our [bot for mattermost](https://github.com/effectivemade/labs-office-elevator/tree/mattermost_synology_bot/mattermost-bot)

 ## Autoplay :arrow_forward:

 For the convenience of the display, it is possible to automatically switch screens between themselves.